IZMEHD/ARoMA/README.md

 </p>

 *Note: If you do not intent to use this feature just fill in "1" for the first box for the amount of assembly steps you have.*
 You do not need to fill the "Note" fields.
-They are just for convenience to keep track which box contains what part.
+They are just for convenience to keep track which box contains what part. <br />

 Now navigate to the "AssemblyDirector" game object in the Hierachy-window in Unity.
 Go to the Inspector-window and now copy the content of cell B1 of the "Order Of Activity.xlsx" into the "Zone Activity" field.

-**Step 6: Test in Editor**
+**Step 6: Test in Editor**<br />
 At this Point you should be able to test the assembly in Unity.
 For this click on "Play".
 By clicking "Next" you can go through the assembly process.
 At all times you should be able to press the "Restart" button to restart the assembly process.